 What are some examples of palliative care?

-- Hospitalization for aggressive intravenous fluid therapy would be inappropriate in this situation because the outcome cannot be changed and time in the hospital would be time stolen away from the pet spending time with the family.
+Hospitalization for aggressive intravenous fluid therapy may be inappropriate in this situation because the outcome cannot be changed and time in the hospital would be time taken away from the pet spending time with the family.

-- That said, fluids delivered under the skin at home by a family member can often serve as a relatively simple, noninvasive way to sustain whatever kidney function remains.
+Fluids delivered under the skin at home by a family member can often serve as a relatively simple, non-invasive way to sustain whatever kidney function remains.
 In addition to fluids, a family member may give antacids, anti-nausea medication, and kidney-support to maintain overall comfort until quality of life begins to deteriorate.

 Does palliative care entail anything other than giving medication?

-Palliative care can be as easy or complex as it needs to be to meet the needs of the patient and human family.
-Some palliative care patients benefit from massage, therapeutic laser, temperature therapy (heating or cooling devices), acupuncture, chiropractic, and physical rehabilitation techniques (for more information, see the handouts "Veterinary Acupuncture," "Therapeutic Massage," "Therapeutic Laser," "Veterinary Chiropractic Care," and "Veterinary Rehabilitation Medicine".
+Palliative care can be as easy or complex as necessary to meet the needs of the pet and human family.
+Some palliative care patients benefit from massage, therapeutic laser, temperature therapy (heating or cooling devices), acupuncture, chiropractic, and physical rehabilitation techniques.
+For more information about these therapies, see the handouts "Veterinary Acupuncture," "Therapeutic Massage," "Therapeutic Laser," "Veterinary Chiropractic Care," and "Veterinary Rehabilitation Medicine".

-It’s impossible to create a “one size fits all” palliative care plan that would benefit every pet.
-Instead, it’s useful to think in terms of what an individual needs and deserves to feel as well as he or she can feel in spite of whatever medical issues are ongoing and contributing to the end-of-life process.
+It is impossible to create a standard palliative care plan that benefits every pet.
+Instead, it is useful to consider what a pet requires to feel as well as possible, despite ongoing medical issues contributing to the end-of-life process.

-The key is to work closely with your veterinarian to identify those problems that may be compromising your pet's quality of life.
-Dr. Alice Villalobos, a veterinary oncologist, has created a quality-of-life scale that can be used to provide a somewhat objective method for evaluating the very subjective experience of day-to-day living.
-The quality-of-life scale is designed to be used at home for periodic reevaluation and to help guide discussions with your veterinarian.
+The key is to work closely with your veterinarian to identify those problems that may compromise your pet's quality of life.
+Dr. Alice Villalobos, a veterinary oncologist, has created a quality-of-life scale that provides a somewhat objective method for evaluating the very subjective experience of day-to-day living.
+The quality-of-life scale is designed to be used at home for periodic re-evaluation and to help guide discussions with your veterinarian.
 See the handouts "Quality of Life at the End of Life for Your Dog" and "Quality of Life at the End of Life for Your Cat" for a description of this scale.

 When does palliative care become hospice care for pets?

-In reality, the terms palliative care and hospice are often used interchangeably when discussing end-of-life care for pets.
-Unlike physicians, veterinarians can release their patients from unmanageable suffering with the gift of humane euthanasia.
+"Palliative care" and "hospice" are often used interchangeably when discussing end-of-life care for pets.
+Veterinarians are fortunate in that they can release their patients from unmanageable suffering with the gift of humane euthanasia.

 The model of hospice in human medicine involves companioning the dying person until his or her life ends.
-For animals, however, we recognize that we do not need to allow them to “suffer to death.”
-We have the opportunity, obligation, and responsibility to use palliative care techniques to allow pets to “live until they die,” and when living becomes unbearable, to provide them with a peaceful, pain-free passage from this life.
+For animals, however, we recognize that we do not need to allow them to endure pain and discomfort to death.
+We have the opportunity, obligation, and responsibility to use palliative care techniques to allow pets to live until they die, and when living becomes unbearable, to provide them with a peaceful, pain-free passage from this life.